 When the days start to get longer and the sun sends warm rays from the sky, spring is just around the corner.
 Aren't we all happy to see tulips in bloom, butterflies searching for the first blossoms and blackbirds gathering the first nesting material?
 For us knitters, that means gradually saying goodbye to cuddly knits and already taking a look at the first breezier designs.
 Wait a minute!
 Spring still has cool days in store for us, too, and there's the dilemma: what we're looking for is warm knitwear that can also be worn in bright sunshine and double-digit temperatures.

-We have compiled for you some models that can accompany you on the needles through the spring.
+We have compiled for you some designs that can accompany you on the needles through the spring.

 Spring messenger cotton

 If knitwear is supposed to be warm and temperature-regulating at the same time, it's worth taking a look at the world of plant fibers.
 Cotton, modal and linen are characterized by precisely these characteristics.
 Another common feature is the weight and density of the fibers.
 All of the fiber types mentioned are available for different needle sizes, but their run lengths are often significantly shorter compared to sheep's wool.